scipy-conference/scipy-conference/manual/code_of_conduct.rst

 or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

-This Code of Conduct was forked the PyCon Code of Conduct, wich itself was forked from the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers. which is under a Creative Commons Zero license.
+This Code of Conduct was forked the PyCon Code of Conduct, which itself was forked from the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers which is under a Creative Commons Zero license.

 Conference Code of Conduct is licensed under a Creative Commons Attribution 3.0 Unported License.